Entrepreneurship: Commercial Entrepreneurship

 Oral Communication Competency: ENT 3111 (3) Creating Value through Customer Acquisition or GEB 3213 (3) Business Communication (only if double majoring in Business).

 Prerequisite Coursework 15*

 Oral Communication Competency 0 beyond major

-Electives to bring total credits to 120 (must complete at least 60 credits outside of business)
+Electives to bring total credits to 120 (must complete at least 60 credits outside of entrepreneurship)

 *Some Prerequisite courses may also be counted as part of the General Education requirements.

 Mapping is FSU’s academic advising and monitoring system.
 Academic progress is monitored each fall and spring semester to ensure that students are on course to earn their degree in a timely fashion.
 Transfer students must meet mapping guidelines to be accepted into their majors.
 You may view the map for this major at www.academic-guide.fsu.edu/.

 1. Must complete at least 60 hours outside of entrepreneurship

 2. A minimum of 45 hours at the 3000 level or above, at least 30 of which must be taken at this University.